Fix mold and allergy problems with dehumidifiers, air purifiers and vacuums

 Eliminating allergens and dust

-On a recommendation from a friend, we tried a
+On a recommendation, we tried a high-end Rabbit Air BioGS filter:

-We would definitely recommend this device to anyone with allergy problems.
+We recommend this device to anyone with allergy problems.

 Vacuums